core-wg/oscore/draft-ietf-core-object-security.md

 The sending endpoint writes the payload of the unprotected CoAP message into the plaintext of the COSE object (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).

-The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the unprotected CoAP message (see {{verif-coap-req}} and {{verif-coap-resp}}).
+The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the unprotected CoAP message.

 ## CoAP Header {#coap-header}